yukiakai212/typeany/README.md

 });
 ```

-> You can also use `typegone.config.js` for non-TypeScript projects.
+> You can also use `typegone.config.ts` for TypeScript projects.

 ---